 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, X-rays and infection prevention and control.
+These included audits of dental care records, X-rays, infection prevention and control and patient satisfaction, which had all been completed on regular basis.
 They had clear records of the results of these audits and the resulting action plans and improvements.
 The practice was completing a range of audits to assess the quality of the service provided and to identify areas for improvement.
-These include audits of: dental care records and patient satisfaction.